stonepros/stone/doc/mgr/hello.rst

 The *hello* module is enabled with::

-  ceph mgr module enable hello
+  stone mgr module enable hello

 To check that it is enabled, run::

-  ceph mgr module ls
+  stone mgr module ls

 After editing the module file (found in ``src/pybind/mgr/hello/module.py``), you can see changes by running::

-  ceph mgr module disable hello
-  ceph mgr module enable hello
+  stone mgr module disable hello stone mgr module enable hello

 or::

-  init-ceph restart mgr
+  init-stone restart mgr

 To execute the module, run::

-  ceph hello
+  stone hello

 The log is found at::